“I have chronic asthma, and I use two inhalers to manage my asthma. How much will the VA rate me for my asthma?”

-- COPD, including emphysema and chronic bronchitis
+- Chronic Obstructive Pulmonary Disease (COPD), including emphysema and chronic bronchitis

 - Cystic Fibrosis

 Restrictive disorders make it difficult to fill lungs with air.
-This is a result of the lungs being restricted from fully expanding.
+This type of lung condition is a result of the lungs being restricted from fully expanding.
 Usually restrictive diseases occur when there is stiffness in the lungs themselves.
 Sometimes this can occur when there is stiffness in the chest wall, weak muscles or damaged nerves that restrict the expansion of the lungs.
 In some cases (interstitial lung diseases), autoimmune or rheumatologic diseases can cause progressive scarring of the lung tissue that lies in between and supports air sacs.
 Scarring causes stiffness in the lungs.

 Common restrictive disorders include: